Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 </div>

 Given the soul-like nature of the vital principle, it's perhaps unsurprising that the new mechanistic physiology had consequences for metaphysics: indeed, it provided part of the inspiration for Descartes' dualistic theory of matter and mind.
 In crude terms, this theory held that the material body was merely an elaborate clockwork whose sole purpose was to provide a conduit for the mind (i.e. the seat of consciousness, the ego, the person).
-Mind, for its part, was to be regarded simply as a "substance" distinct from physical matter (albeit one with very interesting properties).
+Mind, for its part, was simply a substance distinct from physical matter (albeit one with very interesting properties).

 <div class="expanding_section">
     <a href="#hide_mind" class="hide" id="hide_mind">+</a>